HOME ABOUT ARTISTS EXHIBITIONS CONTACT TERMS & CONDITIONS

 he was apprenticed to a silversmith,

 and later to a law stationer.
-Subsequently

-J.C.
+and studied under J.C.
 Barrow, a teacher of drawing from about 1794.
 He was one of the young artists patronized by

 Dr. Monro.
+After visiting Peterborough

-After visiting Peterborough with Barrow, he exhibited for the first time
+with Barrow, he exhibited for the first time at the Royal Academy in 1798;

-there until 1843.
-He also exhibited at
+“Peterborough Cathedral” and continued to exhibit there until 1843.
+He also exhibited at the British Institute

-the British Institute and Suffolk Street Gallery, but chiefly at the Old Watercolour Society which he helped to found in 1804 and
+and Suffolk Street Gallery, but chiefly at the Old Watercolour

-facility of treatment.
-Varley published
+great freshness from pure tints and facility of treatment.
+Varley published works on drawing,

-works on drawing, perspective and astrology including A Treatise on the Principles of Landscape
+perspective and astrology including A Treatise on the Principles of Landscape

 Drawing (1816-21); A Pictorial